The American Dream –

 A Quick Disclaimer:

-We only aim to offer perspective for those considering pursuing higher levels of education, such as a expensive master’s, doctorate or law degree.
-Secondly, my aim is to provide some hope that in the end, student loans don’t have to dictate every part of your life.
+We only aim to offer perspective for those who are considering pursuing higher levels of education – expensive Master's degrees, Doctorate's or Law Degrees.
+Secondly, my aim is to provide some hope and inspiration that in the end, student loans do not have to dictate every part of your life.

-If our story isn’t helpful realize there are tons of people who are currently sitting in piles of student loan debt who do not have much hope or transparency.
-They got bad information and even followed false promises in some cases.
+If our story isn't helpful for you, realize there are tons of people who are currently sitting in piles of student loan debt who do not have much hope or transparency from the industry.
+They got bad information and even followed false promises in some cases and now many are trying to figure out what to do next.

 Our Massive ($300,000) Student Loan Problem.

 In December 2014, at age 26 when my wife finished her graduate degree, a Doctorate in Physical Therapy, she would soon be entering the workforce upon completion of her board exams bringing in a nice $65,000 salary.
-Not bad for a recent graduate, but much less then the incomes tossed around by the different college administrative staffs.
+Not bad for a recent graduate, but much less then the income “Averages” tossed around by the different college administrative staff.

 My wife spent 8 years in college, 1 at Cincinnati before deciding to change majors and transfer out of state to West Virginia where she spent four years.
 Of course West Virginia “lost” most of her credits, for some reason English 101 is different from college to college.